BurnyCoder/all-mathematics/physics/quantum_mechanics/schrodinger_equation.md

     - **Dirac Equation**: A relativistic wave equation that describes electrons and is consistent with both quantum mechanics and special relativity.
     - **Klein-Gordon Equation**: A relativistic wave equation for spin-0 particles.
     - **Quantum Field Theory (QFT)**: The framework that extends quantum mechanics to fields, providing the basis for the Standard Model of particle physics.

+- **Related Concepts**:
+    - **[Hamiltonian Mechanics](../analytical_mechanics/hamiltonian_mechanics.md)**: The Hamiltonian operator in the Schrödinger equation is the quantum mechanical analogue of the Hamiltonian in classical mechanics.

 - **Wikipedia**: [https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation)